ResourceDataInc/commuter_challenge/README.md

-# Summer Beat Down Extreme Biking Challenge
+# Bike Commute Challenge

 ## What is it?

 An app for the [Anchorage Summer Bike Commute Challenge](http://bicycleanchorage.org/).
+It pits teams against each other based on participation.

 ## Test
 [Test Site](http://bca-summer-bike-challenge.heroku.com)